BIOP/ijl-utilities-wrappers/README.md

 You can find [instructions to install Cellpose environment on Cellpose repo](https://github.com/MouseLand/cellpose) which work just fine for **CPU ONLY**.

-Briefly , using line below
+Briefly , using the lines below:
 >conda create -n cellpose
 >
 >conda activate cellpose